Creation or evolution – do we have to choose?

 click here for a useful US National Academies site or take a look at:

-In January 2010 the principal magazine of my own denomination, 'The Christadelphian' rejected a letter from a number of scientifically qualified people on the subject of evolution as a mechanism of creation.
+In January 2010 'The Christadelphian' magazine rejected a letter from a number of scientifically qualified people on the subject of evolution as a mechanism of creation.
 Click here to read it.

 Here's a letter I tried to get published in early 2009: